Ines Borovac: Collo

 The exhibition is part of the Prostor’s programme Rituals, supported by Foundation Kultura nova, Ministry of Culture and Media of the Republic of Croatia and City of Split.

-Programme curator: Jasmina Šarić
+Curator: Jasmina Šarić

 Text: Ines Borovac